Enhanced Auslander-Reiten duality and Morita theorem for singularity categories: Morita Theorem for Adams graded dg categories and cluster categories

-Now we specialize the above observations to a CY-situation.
+Now we specialize Morita theorem \ref{bGqe} to a CY-situation.
 Let us define the class of dg categories we are interested in.
 Note that the following notion ``Calabi-Yau'' means ``right'' Calabi-Yau in the sense of \cite{KS,BD,KW}, which is different from the usual notion of ``left'' Calabi-Yau algebras in the sense of Ginzburg and Keller \cite{G,Ke11}.

 \begin{Def} Let $G$ be an abelian group.
 We say that a $G$-graded dg category $\C$ is {\it $p$-shifted $d$-Calabi-Yau} if we have an isomorphism

 that is, we have a natural isomorphism $D\C(N,M)\simeq\C(M,N)(-p)[d]$ in $\D(\Mod^G\!k)$ for all $M,N\in\C$. \end{Def}